MERA PEAK

 By Day 1 You will have arrived in Kathmandu (First listed date on the itinerary).
 Upon your arrival we are transported to high spec hotel accommodation in Thamel, the tourist district of Nepal.

-On the morning of Day 2 we will have a trek briefing, shortly after which we will commence our drive of 8-9 hours to the village of Dhap via private transfer.
+On the morning of Day 2 we will have a trek briefing, shortly after which we will commence our drive of 8-9 hours to the village of Dhap via Jeep.
 We now use this method of entry to the mountains instead of flying to Lukla as it isn't weather dependent.
-On Day 3 we finish the journey to Kharikhola, where we can enjoy a trek free afternoon and rest in preparation for what it to come.
+On Day 3 we finish the journey to Kharikhola.
+Much of this journey is spent off-roading in the Jeeps, driven by experienced off-road drivers.

 On Day 4 and Day 5 we will spend our time on undulating trails in the rhododendron forests, trekking at a height just below 3000m.
 By the end of day 5 we will be at Ningsma (2,863m).
 We will also see Mera Peak for the first time on this day, albeit in the distance.